mvolkmann/blog/src/flutter.md

 indicating whether all of its tests passed or any failed.
 After attempting to fix the failed tests, rerun them and repeat until all the tests have a green checkmark.
+Tests can be rerun by clicking the green and red gutter icons or clicking the "Run" and "Debug" links.

 ### Widget Tests